Iris Automation raises $8 million to help autonomous flying machines avoid collisions

 This is what Iris Automation is setting out to build — a “situational awareness” platform that can guide drones and other forms of autonomous air transport safely from A to B.

 Autonomous drone delivery services are already beginning to roll out in commercial use cases, and we’ve seen a number of drone companies come forward to help transport medical supplies, survey industrial sites, and more.
-And at CES 2018 in Las Vegas, a number of companies showcased early-stage air taxi services, so it’s clear that there will be growing demand for Iris Automation’s smarts.
+At CES 2018 in Las Vegas, a number of companies showcased early-stage air taxi services, so it’s clear that there will be growing demand for Iris Automation’s smarts.

 The company’s core customer base is likely to be hardware makers who are not prepared to dedicate the resources necessary to build their own collision avoidance software systems in-house.
 Safety will be — or at least should be — the number one concern for any operator sending an unmanned vehicle into the skies.